 Overall the ride was a complete triumph back in its day.
 Today, however, with such stiff competition from ever increasingly technological masterpieces, it struggles to live up to the competition.
 But It still manages to compete and does so by sheer attention to detail and immersion.

-The Ride mechanics are dated and dull, but the tricks and special effects catapult it to a fully immersive and exciting experience.
+The Ride mechanics are dated and dull, but the tricks and special effects catapult it into a fully immersive and exciting experience.
 The first time we rode it we were genuinely amazed this was first built in 1995 and it’s stood the test of time incredibly well.
 The Ride is in pristine condition and the theming is so comprehensive it is a real joy to experience.

 We seriously love Indys Adventure and while it is no white-knuckle thrill ride it is a fantastically fun experience and enjoyable from the entrance right through to the exit gate.
 An absolute must-ride at Disneyland.

 Have Your Say

 Have you ridden Indiana Jones Adventure at Disneyland California?
 What did you think? can it mix it with the high-tech rides of today or is it an outdated dinosaur?
 We love it but some just feel it’s not got it anymore.
 Which camp are you in?
 Maybe you rode it years ago when it was new and groundbreaking? how do you feel it’s aged?
 Let us know in the comments if you have anything to say!